dustinpfister/blog_posts/_posts/threejs-examples-waves.md

 layout: post
 categories: three.js
 id: 331
-updated: 2021-02-19 15:01:13
+updated: 2021-02-19 15:56:50
-version: 1.14
+version: 1.15
 ---

 So I wanted to start making some posts on [three.js](/2021/02/19/threejs-examples/) examples, and one of the first ideas that came to mind was to make a waves example.
-In this post I will be writing about  helper method that I made that can be used to create an instance of buffered geometry that is set of points that move in a wave like pattern.
+In this post I will be writing about a helper method that I made that can be used to create an instance of buffered geometry that is set of points that move in a wave like pattern.

+So this threejs example might be a good starting point when it comes to figuring out how to go about creating a custom geometry with a little javaScript code.

 <!-- more -->